 For centuries, China and India each accounted for between one-fourth and one-third of global GDP, thanks in large part to their sprawling populations.
 This changed abruptly in the 19th century as industrialization enabled rapid increases in productivity in the United States and Europe.
 China and India correspondingly saw their relative share of the global economy shrink.
 This persisted until the late 1970s when China began initiating market-based reforms and opening to the outside world, which helped kickstart and sustain economic growth.
 Today, China’s share of global GDP stands at over 18 percent when adjusted for price differences—the largest of any country.

 The methods used to measure and compare GDP can significantly alter the outcomes.
-One method, nominal GDP, measures the goods and services produced in each country and converts them to a common currency such as the U.S. Dollar.
+One method, nominal GDP, measures the goods and services produced in each country and converts them to a common currency, such as the U.S. Dollar.
 This method is the most straightforward and the most useful for comparing relative economic power on the world stage.
-However, it does not account for distortions resulting from price differences between countries, which matters when assessing economic activity within a country.
+However, it does not account for distortions resulting from price differences between countries, which matter when assessing economic activity within a country.
 Measuring GDP at Purchasing Power Parity (PPP) accounts for price level differences and typically has a large impact when comparing wealthy countries to developing countries.
 China’s nominal GDP is the second-largest after the United States, but measured at PPP, China’s GDP is larger than that of the United States.1

 Measuring China’s GDP Growth

 Studies have shown that China’s official self-reported GDP figures are not perfectly reflective of reality.
 Political motivations have frequently led Chinese officials to pad economic data.
 As a result, there have been numerous attempts to use other measures to track China’s economy.
-One tool is the Federal Reserve Bank of San Francisco’s China Cyclical Activity Tracker (CCAT), which measures fluctuations in Chinese economic activity by taking a weighted average of eight non-GDP indicators in order to measure deviations in year-over-year growth relative to trends.4 The index is produced quarterly and displayed in units of standard deviation from the expected trend.
+One tool is the Federal Reserve Bank of San Francisco’s China Cyclical Activity Tracker (CCAT), which measures fluctuations in Chinese economic activity by taking a weighted average of eight non-GDP indicators in order to measure deviations in year-over-year growth relative to trends.3 The index is produced quarterly and displayed in units of standard deviation from the expected trend.
 Notably, even the CCAT index has its limitations since its indicators are skewed toward measuring industrial activity, which does not correlate exactly with overall economic activity.

 Breaking Down China’s GDP